mohamedheda/payment_sms/README.md

 **Note:** You can make service class for other service class as a helper, in an endless way as you want.

 ### Controllers:
-Controllers are base classes in the MVC pattern, so we will talk about the approach which we will follow in dealing with it.
+Controllers are base classes in the MVC pattern.
+In this structure, controllers act as mediators between routes and service classes.
+They are not meant for business logic; their role is to pass the called request to the right service method.
 - Controllers are not a place to any peace of business logic code.
 - Controllers' job in this structure is to pass the called request to the right service method.
 So it's only a mediator between the routes and the service classes.

 ### Repository Pattern:
-The Repository Design Pattern is a structural pattern that acts as a middleman between the application’s data access layer (usually the database) and the rest of the application.
-Its primary goal is to isolate the data persistence logic, allowing developers to switch between different data sources without affecting the rest of the application’s code.
+The Repository Design Pattern acts as a middleman between the application’s data access layer and the rest of the application.
+It isolates data persistence logic, allowing developers to switch between different data sources without affecting the codebase.
+This pattern is already implemented in the project, providing code organization, reusability, testability, and flexibility.

 In Laravel, repositories are often used to encapsulate database queries and provide an extra layer of abstraction.
 This separation of concerns improves code maintainability, testability, and scalability.